Before leaving hospital make sure you’re clear about:

 Managing pain

 You may have a feeling of pressure in your nose and some pain for several days.
 If you have pain, take the painkillers your surgeon or anaesthetist has prescribed.
-Paracetamol is okay for pain relief, but avoid taking aspirin or NSAIDs such as ibuprofen, naproxen or diclofenac as they can increase the risk of nosebleeds.
+Paracetamol is okay for pain relief but avoid taking aspirin or non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, naproxen or diclofenac because they can increase the risk of nosebleeds.

 Fatigue